 If you give your dog a hard slap whilst he is sniffing another dog’s bottom, it may well interrupt his behavior.
 But that does not make the slap an interrupter.

 To understand this properly, we really need to look at what defines a ‘punisher’ and compare that with what defines an ‘interrupter’.

 Punishers and interrupters

-A punisher is any consequence to a dog’s behaviour, that makes that behaviour less likely in the future.
+A punisher is any consequence to a dog’s behavior, that makes that behavior less likely in the future.